Adel Abdel Ghafar

 Bio

-Adel Abdel Ghafar is a fellow and director of the Foreign Policy and Security program at the Middle East Council on Global Affairs.
+Adel Abdel Ghafar is a Former Senior Fellow and Director of the Foreign Policy program at the Middle East Council on Global Affairs.
 He was previously a nonresident fellow at the Brookings Institution’s Foreign Policy Program and a fellow at the Brookings Doha Center, where he was also acting director of research.
 Abdel Ghafar is an adjunct professor at Georgetown University’s School of Foreign Service in Qatar.
 He specializes in foreign policy and political economy of the Middle East and North Africa (MENA) region.

 Abdel Ghafar is the author and editor of several volumes and reports including: The Middle East: Revolution or Reform?
 (Melbourne University Press, 2014); Egyptians in Revolt: The Political Economy of Labor and Student Mobilizations 1919-2011 (Routledge, 2017); A Stable Egypt for a Stable Region (European Parliament, 2018); The European Union and North Africa: Prospects and Challenges (Brookings Institution Press, 2019); China and North Africa: Between Economics, Politics and Security (I.B.
 Tauris, 2021); The European Union and the Gulf Cooperation Council: Towards a New Path (Palgrave Macmillan, 2021); and The Gulf Cooperation Council at Forty: Risk and Reward in a Changing World (Brookings Press, 2022) and Asia in the GCC: A New Strategic Partner?
 (ME Council, 2023).